-2For further discussion, see, e. g., Armstrong and Sappington (2007, p.
-1607), Baron (1989, p.
-1351), Church and Ware (2000, p.
-840), Joskow and Schmalensee (1986, p.
-5), Laffont and Tirole (1993, p.
-130) and Schmalensee (1989, p.
+2For further discussion, see, e. g., (Armstrong and Sappington, 2007, p.
+1607), (Baron, 1989, p.
+1351), (Church and Ware, 2000, p.
+840), (Joskow and Schmalensee, 1986, p.
+5), (Laffont and Tirole, 1993, p.
+130) and (Schmalensee, 1989, p.
 418).

-$^{^{3}}$ As Laffont and Tirole (1993, p.
-151) explain, "optimal linear pricing is a good approximation to optimal two-part pricing when there is concern that a nonnegligible fixed premium would exclude either too many customers or customers with low incomes whose welfare is given substantial weight in the social welfare function."

-the scope for a negative access fee may be limited by the prospect of strategic consumer behavior designed to capture "sign-up" bonuses.
+3As Laffont and Tirole (1993, p.
+151) explain, "optimal linear pricing is a good approximation to optimal two-part pricing when there is concern that a nonnegligible fixed premium would exclude either too many customers or customers with low incomes whose welfare is given substantial weight in the social welfare scope for a positive access fee may be limited by the possibility of consumer arbitrage, while the scope for a negative access fee may be limited by the prospect of strategic consumer behavior designed to capture "sign-up" bonuses.
 In view of these considerations, we remove the traditional assumption that all transfers are available and consider the opposite case in which all transfers are infeasible.
 Specifically, we assume that the regulated firm is restricted to a uniform price (i.e., linear pricing).4 As our main finding, we report sufficient conditions under which price-cap regulation emerges as the optimal regulatory policy.